Resaj/Sauron-project/README.md

 # Sauron project
-This video scanner module is based on David Chatting's project Arduino Eye Shield (http://www.davidchatting.com/arduinoeyeshield/).
+This video scanner module is based on David Chatting's project [Arduino Eye Shield](http://www.davidchatting.com/arduinoeyeshield/).

 Our finally purpose is adapting this scanner for reading the enviroment with competition robots like line-following or minisumo robots, but applying another microcontroller with higher proccesing speed.